mattearly/DarkAndDarkerLobbyHelper/readme.md

 ## Fuctionality

 Use hotkeys to do common things in the pre-game lobby such as vendor treasure, transfer inventory, buy meds, execute buy list on market, ReSquire, go to common crafters, ... and much more.
+Functions are designed to work when logged into a character and in the pre-game lobby.

 ## Requirements

-  - This version is made for 1920x1080 screen res
+  - This version is made for 1920x1080 screen res.
   - Install auto-hotkey v2 productivity tool (this is just what I happend to code it in, but in theory could be done with any coding language).
-  - Functions are designed to work when logged into a character and in the pre-game lobby.

 ## How to Run

+  0. Address requirements.
-  1. Clone/download this repo, Run the script "DarkAndDarkerLobbyHelper.ank"
+  1. Clone/download this repo, Run the script "DarkAndDarkerLobbyHelper.ank".
-  2. Launch "Dark and Darker", Log into a character and be in the Pre-Game Lobby at 1920x1080p res (this doesn't work elsewhere)
+  2. Launch "Dark and Darker", Log into a character and be in the Pre-Game Lobby at 1920x1080p res (this doesn't work elsewhere).

 ## Default Keybinds

 These are set up in "src/Keybinds.ank".
 You can change them if you like in that code file.

   - **Left Cntrl** (Or Right Cntrl if there is no overlap (see Right Cntrl below)) +
-    - U - Set Volume to 1 (press Esc first)
+    - U - Set Volume to 2 (press Esc first)
     - numpad0 - Insta-Queue - a dangerous but speedy button
     - numpad2 - Hotswap Characters (go to prev character)
     - numpad3 - Go to Squire and fill